Eligibility and Application

 Thank you for your interest in the Hillman Scholars Program in Nursing Innovation!

-The Hillman Scholars Program application for Spring 2019 admission is now available.
+The Hillman Scholars Program application for 2020 admission is now available.

 Applicants to the Program must be citizens or permanent residents of the United States and knowingly commit to a professional nursing career that includes research, innovation and leadership.